alistair-trucco/Dirty-Data-Project/README.md

 # Dirty Data: Halloween Candy
-Cleaning, wrangling and combining poorly collected, formatted and incongruous datasets in RStudio.
+Cleaning, wrangling and combining messy datasets in RStudio.

 ## About the Project